 Here I have a table of values of opioid pills purchased by pharmacies from suppliers summarized by state.
-When sorted by state, you can see that there are seven years of data in this table.
+When sorted by state, it appears that there are seven years of data in this table.

-I want to pivot the rows in this table to columns so that each year is an attribute field.
+I want to pivot the rows in this table to columns so that each year becomes an attribute field.
 The dialog box for this tool asks for five parameters:

 - Input table